Service Topology

 #1.1 Right Sliding Panel

-Clicking on service or path will enter the right sliding panel to view detailed information.
-The right sliding panel consists of the upper call topology and the lower TAB.
+Clicking on a service or path will open the right sliding panel to view its detailed information.
+The right sliding panel consists of the upper Call Topology and the lower TABs.

 #1.1.1 Call Topology

-View the client and server of the selected service through call topology, and also view the selected path.
+View the client and server of the selected service through the Call Topology, or view the selected path.

 02-Call Topology